 The 2018 Into Film Awards are now open for entries!

-The Into Film Awards is the perfect place to showcase young film talent, with categories designed to highlight the large pool of young creatives in the UK.
+The Into Film Awards, taking place on Tuesday 13 March 2018 at BFI Southbank in London, is the perfect place to showcase young film talent, with categories designed to highlight the large pool of young creatives in the UK.
 It's also a lot of fun!
 And don't worry, educators get a category to enter too.

 There are three filmmaking categories, running across different age groups.
 Films may be made with professional equipment and cameras or simply shot on a mobile phone.

 - Best Live Action: 12 and Under

 This category honours three young people aged 13 to 19 who have demonstrated exceptional talent and ambition in any aspect of the world of film, be it filmmaking, reviewing, or anything in between.